-This application has been filed by the petitioner seeking compensation of a sum of Rs.20 lakhs on account of the death of his son, Guangsingam

-Dangmei caused by the personnel of 10th Assam Rifles in a fake/fictitious encounter.
+This application has been filed by the petitioner seeking compensation of a sum of Rs.
+20 lakhs on account of the death of his son, Guangsingam Dangmei caused by the personnel of 10th Assam Rifles in a fake/fictitious encounter.

-[2] It is the case of the petitioner that the petitioner's son(victim), Guangsingam Dangmei, was studying in class-VIII in Tentmaker's Academy, Longmai-III (Noney), Tamenglong District.
-While studying he was also helping his parents as a quarry labour and thereby petitioner's son was earning at least Rs.600/-per day.
+[2] It is the case of the petitioner that the petitioner's son(victim), Guangsingam Dangmei, was studying in class-VIII in Tentmarks's Academy, Longmai-III (Noney), Tamenglong District.
+While studying he was also helping his parents as a quarry labour and thereby petitioner's son was earning at least Rs.
+600/-per day.

-On 30.12.2012 said Guangsingam Dangmei having come out of his house and came to Noney Bazazr with his friend W. Nanao Singh at 9.30 pm so as have strolling around the Noney bazaar.
-After some time when they felt cold, they thought it proper to return.
+On 30.12.2012 said Guangsingam Dangmei having come out of his house and came to Noney Bazar with his friend W. Nanao Singh at 9.30 pm cold, they thought it proper to return.
 In course of their return to their houses when they reached near St. Joseph School, a vehicle of 10th Assam Rifles came there from which personnel got down who asked as to from where who is was Guangsingam Dangmei.
 When the victim disclosed his identity as Guangsingam Dangmei, both the Assam Rifles personnel pushed the victim and also his friend inside the vehicle.
 They blind folded them and then proceeded ahead.
 After some time, when the vehicle got stopped at one place, one of the personnel made Nanao Singh to get down from the vehicle and brought to some distance.
-When the blind fold was removed, said Nanao Singh could realised that he is at 10th Assam Rifles Camp, Noney.
-Nanao Singh did not find the victim present over there.
-Thereupon, Assam Rifles started beating him on the premise that he is the member of underground outfit.
+When the blind fold was removed, said Nanao Singh could realised that he is at $10^{\text{th}}$ Assam Rifles Camp, Noney.
+Nanao Singh did not find the victim present is the member of underground outfit.
 After giving good beating, the Assam Rifles personnel let him off to come to his home.
-On the next day, i.e. on 31.12.2012 at about 7AM Nanao Singh informed about the incident to the petitioner, the father of said Guangsingam Dangmei.
+On the next day, i.e. on 31.12.2012 at about 7 AM Nanao Singh informed about the incident to the petitioner, the father of said Guangsingam Dangmei.

 On getting said information, the petitioner went to the Camp of 10th Assam Rifles along with his daughter and also Chamrei Kamei, Secretary, Bazar Board to inquire about his son's whereabouts.
 There, the Assam Rifles personnel informed them that they have not arrested any of the persons.
 Thereafter, they returned back home but the petitioner again at 12 O'clock came to the Camp of 10th Assam Rifles along with local people.
 There, it was informed that dead body would be brought at 2 PM.
 When the dead body was brought petitioner identified it as the dead body of his son.
 They did find several bullet injuries on the person of the deceased.
 Thereupon, the petitioner lodged written report before the O.C.
-Noney P.S. which was forwarded to Nungba PS for its registration and accordingly it was registered as FIR Case No.1(1)13 NBA PS u/s 364/302/34 of the IPC and 27 of the Arms Act.
-Upon the case being taken for investigation, the I.O. of the case got the autopsy done by an Assistant Professor, JNIMS (PW-6) who found number of gun-shot injuries on the person of the deceased.
+Noney P.S. which was forwarded to Nungba PS for its registration and accordingly it was registered as FIR Case No. 1(1)13 NBA PS u/s 364/302/34 of the IPC and 27 of the Arms Act.
+Upon the case being taken for investigation, the

+I.O. of the case got the autopsy done by an Assistant Professor, JNIMS (PW-6) who found number of gun-shot injuries on the person of the deceased.